ducphamle2/Distributed-System-20192/week3/theoratical_exercises/answers.md

 	Threads are independent, therefore they do not affect other threads when running.

 Question 5:
-	Thread per request:
-		Advantages: Good bandwidth and latency because there is no queue.
+	Thread per request advantages: Good bandwidth and latency because there is no queue.
 Each request is executed immediately and independently.

-		Disavantages: May give stackoverflow when the server receives too many requests at the same time (threads are stored in stacks)
+	Thread per request disavantages: May give stackoverflow when the server receives too many requests at the same time (threads are stored in stacks)

-	Thread per object / connection:
-		Advantages: The number of threads are stables and there are not too many tasks to handle
+	Thread per object / connection advantages: The number of threads are stables and there are not too many tasks to handle

-		Disavantages: load balancing problem, as some connections / objects may have too many requests, while others are too free.
+	Thread per object / connection disavantages: load balancing problem, as some connections / objects may have too many requests, while others are too free.

 Question 6:
 	Nodejs follow the Finite state machine.